-The visual image of Mailbutler no longer effectively conveyed the message they've been communicating -to promote healthy boundaries between work and life for their wide range of customers and their international team.
+The visual image of Mailbutler no longer effectively conveyed the message they've been communicating.
+To promote healthy boundaries between work and life for their wide range of customers and their international team.

 My job was to simplify and beautify the experience on the website and to humanize the brand.
 For this project, I worked with a copywriter and a front-end developer.

-I started the process with translating UX research and sketching wireframes.
+I started the process with translating UX research into wireframes.
 To soon thereafter have a simple prototype on InVision where a group of people could click through the design while I asked them specific user-focused questions.

 When you first enter the website, 3 cards with Mailbutler's top features are sliding down to make the viewer focus on what is most important.